Frequently Asked Questions

 The Bennion Scholars program strives to create positive, lasting change by forging academic, community, and personal passions.
 If you want to use your education to have a positive impact, while also joining a community of world-changers and life-long civically engaged students, you should join the Bennion Scholars program.

 It usually takes two (2) academic years to complete the Bennion Scholars program.
 After you apply and are accepted to the program, you begin by taking the Intro to Civic Leadership course (BENN 2030).
-Then, you can take the Community Capstone Course (BENN 3825) the following semester and plan your Capstone Project.
+Then, you can take the Community Capstone Course (BENN 4825) and plan your Capstone Project.
 After you have completed the two required courses, you can begin work on your Capstone Project.
 Scholars typically take 1-3 semesters to complete their projects.

 Capstone Projects must relate to your academic area of study, address a community-identified need, and have a sustainable impact.
 All Scholars work with a Community Partner and Faculty Mentor to develop and implement their Capstone Projects.
 Below are just a few examples of Capstone Projects: